aistabci/abci-docs/en/docs/faq.md

 During the data migration task, the value twice or larger the quota value is set as the limit of the storage usage of the **New Area**.  **After the data migration is completed, the limit of the storage usage for the New Area is going to be set to the same value as the quota value after a grace period.**

 The grace period is as follows.
 After the grace period, if the usage amount of the **New Area** (shown as "used" with the show_quota command) is larger than the quota value, you cannot write onto the  **New Area**.
-Please delete unnecessary files (duplicated files, etc.) or apply to increase the quota value by accessing [ABCI User Portal](https://portal.abci.ai/user/?lang=en) and access "User Group Management".
+Please merge duplicated files and purge unnecessary files, or apply to increase the quota value by accessing [ABCI User Portal](https://portal.abci.ai/user/?lang=en) and access "User Group Management".

 | Group Area           | Grace Period             |
 |:--                   |:--                       |